Twinned towns seek German-Greek harmony amid Nazi jibes

 Many of the executives came from Germany's solar branch but returned with grave doubts about infrastructure and financing.
 The ministry acknowledged last month that it was disappointed with the Greek response to its offer to help set up a development bank.

-Bonn-based Sigrid Skarpelis-Sperk, president of the Union of German-Greek Associations and a former politician from the centre-left Social Democrats (SPD), sees enormous potential in the relationship.
-"Germans are good at organizing and Greeks are good at improvising.
+Bonn-based Sigrid Skarpelis-Sperk, president of the Union of German-Greek Associations and a former politician from the centre-left Social Democrats (SPD.L), sees enormous potential in the relationship.
+"Germans are good at organising and Greeks are good at improvising.
 Together they could be excellent," she said.
 But she is pessimistic because of the austerity Germany and its European partners are asking Greeks to swallow.

 She likened the situation to the period after World War One when a defeated Germany was forced to accept the onerous terms of the Versailles Treaty, a step which is widely seen to have contributed to the rise of the Nazis.
 "I see stupidity and arrogance in the German conservative position on Greece and a failure to remember our own history," said Skarpelis-Sperk.